edgard-habanbou/foodie-pal/README.md

 # User Stories

-## Home Cook
+## User

-- As a home cook, I want to easily input the ingredients I have in my fridge.
+- As a user, I want to easily input the ingredients I have in my fridge.
-- As a home cook, I want the app to suggest recipes based on the ingredients I have.
+- As a user, I want the app to suggest recipes based on the ingredients I have.
-- As a home cook, I want to be able to access live chat assistance for quick tips and suggestions.

-## Beginner Cook

-- As a beginner cook, I want the app to offer easy-to-follow recipes with step-by-step instructions.
-- As a beginner cook, I want the app to provide cooking tips and suggestions.

-## Healthy User

-- As a Healthy User, I want the app to provide detailed nutritional information for each recipe, including calorie counts, to help me maintain a healthy diet.
-- As a Healthy User, I want the option to give me a personalized nutrition plan based on my dietary goals and preferences.
+- As a user, I want the option to give me a personalized nutrition plan based on my dietary goals and preferences.
-- As a Healthy User, I want the app to suggest recipes that align with my fitness goals and dietary restrictions, ensuring I stay on track with my health objectives.

-## Fitness Enthusiast

-- As a fitness enthusiast, I want the app to suggest recipes that support my workout routine, providing the right balance of nutrients.
-- As a fitness enthusiast, I want the nutrition plan generator to consider my fitness goals and preferences, creating a plan that complements my active lifestyle.

-## Chef
+## Admin

-- As a chef, I want the app to provide recipes suitable for gatherings and events.
+- As an admin, I want to see diffirent KPIs for total users, total diet plans and more
-- As a chef, I want the option to adjust serving sizes based on the number of guests.
-- As a chef, I want the app to help me plan and organize meals for group events, including generating a shopping list.
+- As an admin, I need to view user creations displayed on a timeline chart for better tracking and analysis.
+- as an admin, I want to be able to see all users and be able to delete them

 ![title3](https://github.com/edgard-habanbou/foodie-pal/assets/57774147/7c9ccb51-064b-4497-aac2-6040b8143492)